medikoo/deferred/README.md

 		// handle error;
 	});

-When there is no error callback passed, error is silent.
-To expose the error, end promise chain with `.end()`, then the error that broke the chain will be thrown:
+When there is no error callback passed, eventual error is silent.
+To expose the error, end promise chain with `.end()`, then error that broke the chain will be thrown:

 	delayedAdd(2, 3)
 	(function (result) {